 The DPF, or Diesel Particulate Filter, is the hardware in charge of the process of filtering the large exhaust gas particulates (soot) out of the exhaust.

-Often internally constructed from cordierite, a material that is also used in the support structure of catalytic converters, these filters have a honeycomb patterned chunk of this material stuffed in the middle of a steel canister, installed in line with the exhaust flow.
+Often internally constructed from cordierite, a material that is also used in the support structure of another type of automotive exhaust filter – catalytic converters.
+DPF filters have a honeycomb patterned chunk of this material stuffed in the middle of a steel canister, installed in line with the exhaust flow.

 The system works by collecting the soot, trapping it in the honeycomb passageways as it flows through the filter.
 These systems do actually collect a ton of the particulates that diesels produce, which in turn equals cleaner air for everyone to breathe.